Forever (Chris Brown song): Reception

 According to the Billboard, the song's video is "digital dream about sharing with one who makes your world stop."
 The video was popular in American television.
 The video for "Forever" debuted on BET's 106 & Park at number 10 on July 21, 2008, before finally reach number 2 and has stayed in the countdown for nine days.
-The video also has reached number 2 on for 8 days MTV TRL, behind Katy Perry's "I Kissed a Girl", and has stayed in the countdown for 29 days.
+The video also has reached number 2 on for 8 days MTV TRL and has stayed in the countdown for 29 days.

 The video for "Forever" was also popular enough across Asia, by debuting at number 13 on MTV Asia program, "Chart Attack", which count 20 most popular video in Asia and so far has peaked at number 1 replacing Mariah Carey's "Bye Bye".
 "Forever" also debuted at number 7 on MTV Hip Hop Countdown; MTV Asian program which count 10 most popular urban video in the region and has reached number 1 for six consecutive weeks.
 In UK, it has reached number 1 on MTV Base.
 It also has peaked at number 1 on the MTV Online Chart for several weeks.
 The video was nominated in the "Best Dancing in a Video", "Best Choreography" and "Video of the Year" categories 2008 MTV Video Music Awards.

 Critical reception

 Bill Lamb of About.com gave the song four and a half stars, and said it was one of Brown's best to date.
 Billboard stated that the single "is really a love song but bangs with electrified production from Polow Da Don to ignite dancefloors."
 Alex Fletcher of Digital Spy gave the song two out of five stars, saying "Listening to 'Forever' is a pleasant enough experience, but this track never truly sparks into life or finds its own identity."
 He went on to say that, "His style is a bit hard to distinguish from Usher, Ne-Yo and the rest of the current crop of American male solo artists."
+HotNewHipHop mentioned "Forever" as a "standout track in Chris Brown’s discography, highlighting his ability to craft timeless hits that transcend musical genres".